omnibor/bomsh/README.md

 - bomsh_rebuild_deb.py script, which reproducibly rebuilds Debian packages from its buildinfo, and generates its OmniBOR documents.
 - bomsh_rebuild_rpm.py script, which rebuilds RPM packages from its source RPM, and generates its OmniBOR documents.
 - bomsh_index_debrepo.py script, which creates a blob index database for source packages of Debian/Ubuntu repositories.
+- bomsh_sbom.py script, which creates or updates SPDX SBOM documents with OmniBOR info.

 Quick Start
 -----------